Hossein Ansarian

 Hossein Ansarian (حسین انصاریان; born 9 November 1944) is an Iranian Shia cleric.

 Early life

-Hossein Ansarian was born on 9 November 1944 in Khvansar, Isfahan, Iran.
-His father, Muhammad Bagher, was from Haj Sheikh dynasty that were famous and important family in the Medina and Khvansar.
-Also, his mother was from Sayyid Mostafavi family and his nephew, Ali, was a professional footballer and actor.
+Hossein Ansarian was born on November 9, 1944 in Khansar, Isfahan province, Iran.
+His father, Muhammad Bagher, was from the Haj Sheikh dynasty, a famous and prestigious family in the Medina and Khvansar.
+His mother was from the Sayyid Mostafavi family and his nephew, Ali, was a professional footballer and actor who died in 2021, due to COVID-19 virus.

 Migration to Tehran

-When Hossein was three years old, they went to Tehran and lived in Khorasan district where Ali Akbar Borhan, Shia scholar, established Borhan school and Hossein participated in his classes.
-After high school, he decided to go to Seminary.
-In 1962, he went to Qom Seminary and then continued his education in Qom and Tehran Seminary.
+When Hossein was three years old, his family moved to Tehran.
+And while living in the Khorasan district, Ali Akbar Borhan, a Shia scholar, established the Borhan school in which Hossein attended.
+After completing high school in 1962, Hussein attended Qom Seminary and continued his higher education in Qom and Tehran Seminary.

-His teachers
+Teachers

-He has had several teachers in different time of his education including:
+He has had several teachers throughout his education, including: